-We envision a future where every adult in Massachusetts has the knowledge, skills, and support they need to lead the life they aspire to live.
+We envision a future where every adult in Massachusetts can gain the knowledge, skills, and support they need to build the life they aspire to live.

 Are you a Massachusetts resident who wants to get a high school equivalency credential or learn English?
 The Massachusetts Adult Literacy Hotline provides referrals to hundreds of adult education programs that offer English language training, high school equivalency test preparation, and other services.